ColinMcD6/CareerSphere/documentation/TEST_PLAN.md

 5. Apply for a Job
     - A Candidate clicks "Apply" on a job, uploads their resume, and submits.
 The apply button changes to applied.
-Instructions: Continue from Resume Upload Success and observe that upon pressing submit, the Apply button changes to "Applied".
+Instructions: Continue from Resume Upload Success and observe that upon pressing submit, the "Apply" button changes to "Applied".

 6. View Application Status
     - A Candidate checks "My Applications" and sees their status: "Pending," "Accepted".
 Instructions: Continue from Apply for a Job, look to the top left of the window containing the job information to see the word "Pending".
-This concludes the test.
+This concludes these test.

 #### 4. Quizzing for Job Screening Process
 ##### Unit Tests